The best hikes in New Zealand

 The best hikes on the North Island of New Zealand

-The North Island of New Zealand is very different from the South Island.
+The North Island of New Zealand is very different than the South Island.
 Most travelers arrive in Auckland and start their New Zealand tour here.
 The first time I was in New Zealand, I spent the night in a hostel in the center of Auckland and here I read in the guestbook “please go south as quick as you can, it’s much more prettier than the north.”
-This has always stayed with me because although opinions differ, you will definitely find the most beautiful nature on the South Island in New Zealand.
-Yet the North Island has more than enough to offer, both in nature and walks.
-The North Island is mainly characterized by vast beaches, volcanism and endless forests.
-Here are my favorite hikes on the North Island of New Zealand.
+This has always stayed in my mind because although opinions may vary, you will definitely find the most beautiful nature on the South Island in New Zealand.

 Rangitoto Island Walk, Auckland

 The first hike on my list of best hikes in New Zealand is one that cannot be missed as you will most likely travel in or out via Auckland, New Zealand’s biggest city and the main gateway into the country.
-On Rangitoto Island there are plenty of short walks you can do however the Summit Loop was my definite favorite.
+On Rangitoto Island there are plenty of short walks you can do however the Summit Loop was my very favorite.
 It covers most of the island and shows you impressive views of Hauraki Bay as well as the Auckland skyline in the distance.
-For all you need to know about hiking on Rangitoto Island and the best hikes, visit my hiking on Rangitoto Island blog which also includes a short video.

 Tongariro Alpine Crossing, Tongariro National Park

-Mentioned as one of the top one-day hikes in the world, the Tongariro Crossing hike is definitely in my top three of best hikes in New Zealand.
-I hiked this trail as a part of the Tongariro Northern Circuit in 2011 and again in 2018, but then just as a regular day hike.
-When planning to do this trek, make sure to plan a couple of days around your stay: weather can close the area down for days and I have seen many disappointed people.
-The trek isn’t easy and should only be made with proper footwear and enough food and drinks for along the way.
-Also make sure to bring enough clothing because it can be quite chilly and there may be snow well into the season.
+The Tongariro Crossing Alpine hike isn’t easy and should only be made with proper footwear and enough food and drinks for along the way.
+Also make sure to bring sufficient warm clothing because it can be quite chilly and there may be snow well into the season.
 The full trek is almost 20 kms and will take you all day.
 Highlights of the day are the views on Mt.
 Ngauruhoe, the view into Red Crater and ofcourse the Emerald Lakes.
 The trail is especially crowded on a sunny day, yet the one hike you cannot miss while hiking in New Zealand!

 Read my complete blog about the Tongariro Crossing here!